orhaimwerthaim/AOS-WebAPI/docs/version2/documentation_instructions.md

         ]
 ```

-#PlannerAssistancePreconditionsAssignments
+# PlannerAssistancePreconditionsAssignments
 In this section, the user can define a default (rollout) policy.
 This field is an [Assinment block](#assignments-blocks) that should set the value of the reserved variable `__heuristicValue`.
-The code assignment can be conditioned on variable from 'state` (but cannot change their value.
+The code assignment can be conditioned on variable from `state` (but cannot change their value.
 See [The three sets of state variables](#the-three-sets-of-state-variables)). </br>
 The default policy will draw between all available skills and parameter assignments.
 The weight of each skill will be its computed `__heuristicValue` </br>
 Example:</br>